 - Best Estimate

 - Best Estimate Liability (BEL)

-- Other Best Estimate components
+- o Other Best Estimate components

 - Risk Margin: Additional provision to bring the Best Estimate to the level required to transfer the obligations to a third party undertaking.

-Assumption Changes since 2019
+Assumption Changes since 2020

 For both individual and group protection, the mortality, morbidity, lapse and expense bases have been reviewed and adjustments were made where necessary to align our expectations to actual experience.
-In particular, increases to 2021 and 2022 mortality and morbidity were made for the expected impact of COVID-19 on claims including the expected impact of the NHS backlog and the expected impact of the economy and lockdowns on mental health.
-Additionally the reinsurer credit risk recovery rate has been aligned with the Solvency II standard formula.
+In particular: